You might be interesting in learning about Regus if you answer yes to any of the following questions:

 Regus’ virtual office offerings include a receptionist to handle your mail and phone calls plus monthly limited use of a private office, as well as access to business lounges, offices, and conference rooms at any of the approximately 1500 Regus offices in 600 cities in 100 countries.

 Personally, I signed up for Regus’ mobile office offering called Businessworld.
 I travel around town all day to meet with clients, but I sometimes have an hour or more between appointments.
 I can work out of my car or a coffee shop, but sometimes I want a quiet workspace for a phone call or faster, more reliable Internet service.
 At other times, I just don’t want to work out of my home-office.
 I find Regus’ business lounges very suitable.
-Regus has approximately 20 offices in the greater Seattle, Bellevue, Kirkland area with a few offices scheduled to open in 2014.
+Regus has offices in the greater Seattle, Bellevue, Kirkland area with a few more offices scheduled to open in 2014.
 Business Lounges are open, non-private, shared work spaces with an assortment of desks and work spaces.
 Internet and phone service is provided.
 I can use the well-equipped kitchen and enjoy complimentary coffee or tea.
 I also have access to printers, copiers, and fax machines.
 If I ever want to rent a private office or conference room I’m able to do that as well.
 I even have access to business lounges in across the country and around the globe.

 Check out Regus for a wide selection of virtual, mobile and full-time office solutions.